torvalds/linux/Documentation/sound/soc/dapm.rst

   SND_SOC_DAPM_MIXER("AC97 Mixer", SND_SOC_NOPM, 0, 0, NULL, 0),

-This can be used to merge to signal paths together in software.
+This can be used to merge two signal paths together in software.

 After all the widgets have been defined, they can then be added to the DAPM subsystem individually with a call to snd_soc_dapm_new_control().